ventureful/svelte-go-task/README.md

 ### Easy

 Style this application a little bit.
 Show that you know how to use grid and flex.
 Do everything using TailwindCss.
-Extend the theme with primary and secondary colors.

 ### Easy

 Add a button in the anime details screen that will remove it from favorites.

+### Medium

+Advanced styling.
+Extend the tailwind theme, do some gradient, use Svelte Animation, show what You know and have fun.

 ### Medium